JPTGamesAndApps/ShresthaFiles/index.md

 If you would like to translate the app in the language of your choice, instructions are provided [here](https://jptgamesandapps.github.io/ShresthaFiles/translation).

+### Thoughts that every one have about Windows File Explorer in Windows 11
+* Windows File Explorer Alternative
+* Windows File Explorer Not Responding
+* Windows File Explorer Slow
+* Windows File Explorer Tabs
+* Windows File Explorer Not Opening
+* Get Help with File Explorer in Windows

 ### Note
 This repo does not contain source code for Shrestha Files!